riojosdev/100-days-of-code/log.md

 **Thoughts:** Today wasn't that productive.
 Slacked of most of my time today.
 But I managed to spend some time on learning a few things on Freecodecamp.
 So, I started learning ECMAScript.
 Tomorrow, I shall go through The Odin Project.
 They have some nice resources.
 I need to skill up my JS skills.

 **Link(s) to work**: None

+### Day 12: May 10, 2020

+**Today's Progress**: Started learning D3.js, also learned about IntersectionObserver of Javascript.

+**Thoughts:** Today I learned about IntersectionObserver using JavaScript.
+I was to help out a question on stackoverflow.
+I realized I didn't have enough knowledge.
+So tired to learn with tutorials.
+Also I learning D3.
+I'm gonna work hard in mastering D3.
+I have a few ideas I would to work on.
+D3 is definitely the way.

+**Link(s) to work**: None